ade555/BlogBridger/README.md

-# Blog Bridger (WIP)
+# DRF Blog Bridger

 ## Introduction

-Blog Bridger is a simple tool that allows Djamgo Rest Framework Developers to set up a simple blog API without worrying about the underlying code.
+DRF Blog Bridger is a simple tool that allows Django Rest Framework Developers to set up a simple blog API without worrying about the underlying code.
 The tool takes care of things like CRUD operations for blog posts, as well as the comment feature for each post.

 ## Table of Contents